deriv-com/deriv-app/packages/cashier/README.md

 We have a separate folder for each component.

 **constants:** We add the static data structures needed for the workspace here.
-We have a separate folder for each component.

 **containers:** This folder contains the wrappers we use for the whole workspace.